 LINDSEY HAMBLETON: born 1978, Derbyshire

 STUDIO Via Gellia Mills, Bonsall.
 Open by appointment.

-I have painted from a very young age – the themes of trees and water appearing in my work from these early days.
+I have painted from a very young age – the themes of trees, water and wildlife appearing in my work from these early days.
 I began a professional career in painting after studying art, and also environmental science at universities in Manchester.
 It was during my degree that I realised the need to be creative full time, although the love of the environment and the scientific detail of zoology and ecology remain, and constantly inform my work.

 Working mainly on wood panel, recent paintings are often large in scale, with compositions inspired by well known places.
 The landscapes have strong structural elements, often framed by trees, balanced by strong light and open space.
 My largest work to date is 240 x 180 cm (limited only by the size of my studio door!), inspired by my local woodland and the winter floods.

 Paintings are usually inspired by a specific and often familiar view, and sketches worked up in the studio where more abstract elements evolve.
 Colours are inspired by the season and location, and heightened to enhance emotion and structure in the work.
 Central to my work are the balance of colour and form, and just as important are the mood of the landscape and the pure sensation of colour itself.
 I enjoy the effect of big blocks of colour, graded subtly by the use of large brushes.
 Increasingly, I employ pale open spaces within a composition, and water reduced down to the essential reflections.
 I am completely reliant on tree forms, and feel uncomfortably exposed in a treeless landscape, just as I do in a treeless painting.